B3N5ON/PROJECT-about-matching/README.md

 **Headerfun.h** is how I input data to the map

-And at the first part of **project.cpp** is how I manage different file's data to create school's order of preference of student.
+And at the first  of **project.cpp** is how I manage different file's data to create school's order of preference of student.

 If u want to test data, u can use the title begin of 'new' csv file in *Simple Tesst* file